What Is a California Seller of Travel Bond?

 Your bond is a three-party contract, similarly to all other surety bonds.
 The principal that has to get bonded is your travel company.
 The obligee is the California Department of Justice that requires the bond.
 The surety is the third entity, which provides you with a bond and backs your agency.

-Questions about Seller Travel Bonds
+Questions about Seller Travel Bonds in California

 Who needs to obtain it?